 SEO isn’t an overnight strategy.
 The first few months are committed to getting updates to your site and expecting the search engine spiders to crawl and index the modifications.

-Depending on your website, and the volume of work it needs, It takes 3-6 months to begin seeing new rankings.
+Depending on your website and the volume of work it needs, It takes 3-6 months to begin seeing new rankings.

-3. Should I also do Pay-Per-click (PPC)?.
+3. Should I also do Pay-Per-click (PPC)?

-Depending on your particular website, industry and the competitiveness of the keywords you want to go after, if you sell a product or offer services then you should subscribe to pay-per-click advertising.
+Depending on your particular website, industry and the competitiveness of the keywords you want to go after, if you sell a product or offer services, then you should subscribe to pay-per-click advertising.

 There are a lot of ideas from various bloggers and marketers on the proper way to go about SEO.

-Off course there are tools to assist you with so many SEO tasks but there are no secret tools to help you appear on Google without doing anything.
+But I must tell you; that there are no hacks or special tools to boost your search engine presence or traffic.
+Of course, there are tools to assist you with so many SEO tasks, but there are no personal tools to help you appear on Google without doing anything.

-I recommend you stick to white hat ethical SEO techniques because it helps you stay much more longer.
+I recommend you stick to white hat ethical SEO techniques because it helps you stay much longer.